G-Node/nixpy/Win32.md

    - Navigate to the instructions for building nix on windows and follow the steps there to set up all necessary win build tools.

 2. **Nix for windows**
-   - Install nix for windows using the installer provided on github (https://github.com/G-Node/nix/releases), make sure to get the correct version (:three::two: or :six::four:)
+   - Install nix for windows using the installer provided on github (https://github.com/G-Node/nix/releases), get the correct version (:three::two: or :six::four:)

 3. **Python2.7**
-   - Obtain python2.7.8 64-bit for windows, make sure to get the correct version (:three::two: or :six::four:)
+   - Obtain python2.7.8 64-bit for windows, get the correct version (:three::two: or :six::four:)

 4. **NumPy**:
    - :three::two: Get the 32-bit version of numpy from: http://sourceforge.net/projects/numpy/files/NumPy/
    - :six::four: Get the 64-bit version of numpy from: http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy

 5. **Pip**:
-   - Obtain "pip" for python2.7 (https://pip.pypa.io/en/latest/installing.html), make sure to get the correct version (:three::two: or :six::four:)
+   - Obtain "pip" for python2.7 (https://pip.pypa.io/en/latest/installing.html), get the correct version (:three::two: or :six::four:)
    - Add the pip directory to the windows PATH, it should e.g. be "C:\Python27\Scripts"

 6. **Boost**:<br>